 • Right to Basic Information and Transparent Communication (about the personal data we hold about you) • Right of Access (the personal data we hold about you) • Right to Withdraw Consent • Right of Rectification • Right to Erasure (the “right to be forgotten”) • Right to Restrict Processing • Right to Data Portability • Right to Object • Right to lodge a complaint with a supervisory authority

 You can exercise these rights at any time by sending an email to firstname.lastname@example.org or by communicating to us via post at 2E The Atrium, Blackpool Retail Park, Blackpool Cork, Ireland.

 If you’re not happy with how we are processing your personal data, please let us know by sending an email to email@example.com.
 We will review and investigate your complaint, and try to get back to you within a reasonable time frame.
 You can also complain to your local data protection authority who will be able to advise you how to submit a complaint.

 The Irish DPA is the Data Protection Commissioner and their office can be contacted as follows:

 Data Protection Commissioner Canal House Station Road Portarlington Co.
 Laois

 If you have a question, query or concern regarding data protection, our websites, or our services please don’t hesitate to get in touch and we would be happy to help.

-This can be done by email by sending your question to firstname.lastname@example.org or email@example.com where a member of our team will be in touch, or alternatively by post by sending any correspondence to 2E The Atrium Blackpool Retail Park Cork Ireland.
+This can be done by email by sending your question to firstname.lastname@example.org or email@example.com a member of our team will be in touch, or alternatively by post by sending any correspondence to 2E The Atrium Blackpool Retail Park Cork Ireland.